intergiro/developer-portal/docs/merchant/customer-page.md

 ```

-A successful response will return an Customer API key.
+A successful response will return a Customer API key.

 ## Customized theming
 Customized theming can be set to the customer page by specifying specific styling attributes.
 This is done by entering a stringified JSON object into the `cosmetic` attribute.
 All available styling options are seen in the figure below.